pinkeen/chrome-headless-render-pdf/README.md

   Options:
     --help                   this screen
-    --url                    url to load, for local files use: file:///path/to/file --pdf                    output for generated file can be relative to current directory --chrome-binary          set chrome location (use this options when autodetection fail) --chrome-option          set chrome option, can be used multiple times, e.g. --chrome-option=--no-sandbox --remote-host            set chrome host (for remote process)
+    --url                    url to load, for local files use: file:///path/to/file --out                    output for generated file can be relative to current directory --pdf                    alias to --out for backwards compatibility --format                 output file format, one of: pdf, jpeg, png (default: pdf) --chrome-binary          set chrome location (use this options when autodetection fail) --chrome-option          set chrome option, can be used multiple times, e.g. --chrome-option=--no-sandbox --remote-host            set chrome host (for remote process)